-Jon is a lifelong resident of the City of Orange.
+Jon is a 47 year (3rd generation) resident of the City of Orange.
 Born at Chapman Hospital and raised on Sacramento Street.
 Most of the Dumitru family also live in Orange, and those not residing in the United States live in the southern European countries of Romania, Hungary, and the former Yugoslavia (Croatia).

 Jon has been very involved in the community since he was a boy.
 He was in Boy Scout Troop 1475, and received the Eagle Scout Award in 1986, the highest award for youth offered by the Boy Scouts of America.